-March began with the premiere of Engines of Babel at the New Music Dublin Festival on 2nd March, a large chamber ensemble work commissioned by the CRASH Ensemble.The piece received a positive review in the Journal of Music from Adrian Smith, his comments are below.
+March began with the premiere of Engines of Babel at the New Music Dublin Festival on 2nd March, a large chamber ensemble work commissioned by the CRASH Ensemble.The piece received a positive review in the Journal of Music from Adrian Smith, and from Michael Lee at GoldenPlec, their comments are below.

 Engines of Babel will be broadcast on Lyric FM at a future date.